Racism in association football: Syria

 A scandal took place during the 2018 World Cup qualifiers surrounding the match between Syria and Iran.
 The match was held in Kuala Lumpur during Monsoon season, making the match much more difficult and ending in a 0-0 tie.
 Iran then accused Syria of 'fixing' the game to prevent Iran from advancing to the World Cup.
 This event shows the underlying racial tension between Syria and Iran and exemplifies how racial discrimination works its way into the sport.

 Oceania

 Australia

 At a 1994 match in Melbourne between the Croatian community supported Melbourne Knights and the Greek community supported South Melbourne, many ethnic slurs were exchanged between the two sets of supporters.

-In October 2022 fans of Sydney United 58 allegedly made Nazi salutes during the Australia Cup final and also caught booing and insulting the Welcome to Country ceremony performed by Indigenous Australians prior to the match.
+In October 2022 fans of Sydney United 58, a club founded by Croatian immigrants to Australia, allegedly made Ustaše salutes and displayed imagery related to the World War II Croatian fascist regime during the Australia Cup final, and were also caught booing and insulting the Welcome to Country ceremony performed by Indigenous Australians prior to the match.
 One fan received a lifetime ban.